GiwrgosN/CarRental/Readme.md

 - DRIVER class has two super classes CHAUFFEUR and SELF.
 Customer can select any mode of driving.
 It has foreign key attribute to DRIVER crelation.
 - CAR entity has six disjoint subclasses (Specialization) which has been done on Type attribute.
 Single Relation Mapping technique has been used here.
 - All 1:1 relationships has been mapped using foreign key technique.
-Note: The Schema Diagram is present in the folder as Schema_Diagram.pdf